 Burmese Spanish

-This incentive will expire on June 30, 2020.
-The Employer agrees to reassess the need for this Article during FY20-21 negotiations.
-The Employer reserves full discretion to continue or not continue the Foreign Language Incentive based on the member's course completion or participation during FY19-20.
+The Employer agrees to reassess the need for this Article during negotiations.
+The Employer reserves full discretion to continue or not continue the Foreign Language Incentive based on the member's course completion or participation during the contract year.